lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/Glyph.md

 ### Str()

-The unicode character represented by the glyph.
+The Unicode character represented by the glyph.

 SEE ALSO
 ========